StuartRiffle/ragtag-tiger/README.md

 | | _(your PC)_ | | | `openai,,http://127.0.0.1:5000/v1` |
 | **[HuggingFace](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)** | Goliath | 120B | 4k | `huggingface,thebloke/goliath-120b-awq` |
 | | Falcon | 180B | 2k | `huggingface,thebloke/falcon-180B-chat-awq` |

+### Presets

+Ok, last one.
+The option `--llm-preset` allows for auto-selection of providers based on which models they support.
+Provider availability is determined by checking for API keys in the environment.
+For example:

+`--llm-preset codellama-70b,gemini,gpt-4,mixtral-8x7b`

+That will use the information in `data/providers.json` to find a source for each of those models.
+Look inside that file for more information.

 <br>

 # Workflow tips